-For the first time in history, a female-only team of scientists will make a scientific expedition to Antarctica.
+On Friday, the largest female-only team of 76 scientists set sail from Ushuaia, Argentina on a 20-day scientific expedition to Antarctica.

-During the expedition, the women will study climate change, shattering the glass ceiling holding women back from a career in science.
+Through the course of the expedition, the women will study and "observe the effect climate change is having on Antarctica first-hand," shattering the glass ceiling holding women back from a career in science.

-Through the Homeward Bound program, 1,000 female scientists will be brought together from around the world over the next decade.
+As part of the Homeward Bound program, nearly one-thousand female scientists will be brought together from around the world over the next decade.

 "The most pressing concern for scientists at the moment is climate change.
 Antarctica is like a canary in the mine," said Dr. Amanda Davies, a geographer and social demographer who will be part of the Antarctic team.

 Davies, 35, is also a working mother and hopes that she can show women that they can balance motherhood with a career.